datamunchies/fulljoin-v0/README.md

 ## **Whats inside**

 This repository is architectured following microservices logic.
-There is a direcory `src` that contains 2 sub-directories:

-`clickhouse`
-`dbt`
+The directory `src` contains subdirectory `clickhouse` and `dbt` with respective folders to the services.
+The directory `clickhouse_spec` and `dbt_spec` contains `helm` templates for launching the services.

 The `clickhouse` directory contains the following:
 `Dockerfile` - a blueprint to install clickhouse
 `docker_related_config` - a configuration file necessary for configuring clickhouse server, user settings
 `entrypoint` - the entrypoint to run when docker container runs
-`manifests` - this folder holds infrastructure code for provisioning and deploying clickhouse server on Kubernetes.
-Currently it is set to run on minikube (locally).

 The `dbt` directory contains the following:
 `Dockerfile` - a blueprint to install dbt-core, dbt-clickhouse and dbt-bigquery adapters
 `dbt_project` - a dbt specific config file
 `profiles.yml` - a dbt profiles file to connect to clickhouse
-`manifests` - this folder holds infrastructure code for provisioning and deploying dbt service on Kubernetes (minikube)
 A standard set of directories related to dbt, like models, tests, macros, etc.

 ## **Prerequisites**